SublimeText/material-theme/README.md

 <p align="center">
   <h3>
-      This project is no longer under active development.
-This theme should be completely rewritten from scratch, if any python developer want to help me to revive this project, contact me.
+      This project is no longer maintained.
+      The original author has abandoned it and replaced the repository with their theme for.
+      This repository is a mirror of the last publicly known state.
   </h3>
 </p>